eshaiju/eshaiju.github.io/source/_posts/2015-01-13-password-policy-implemenation-with-devise-and-devise-security-extension.markdown

 config.password_length = 10..128
 {%endcodeblock%}
 <strong>4 - password must meet complexity requirements - Should be a combination of letters, numbers and symbols</strong>
-   <br/>Add password_regex with Regular expresion which satisfy our needs.
+   <br/>Add password_regex with Regular expression which satisfies our needs.
 {%codeblock%}
    # Need 1 char of A-Z, a-z and 0-9 and special charactor
 config.password_regex = /(?=.*[A-Z])(?=.*[a-z])(?=.*[0-9])(?=.*[\W])/